Google Cloud Platform

 At a minimum, you need to edit

-slurm-cluster.yaml to paste in your munge_key and specify your GCP username in
+slurm-cluster.yaml to specify your full GCP account name (i.e. “email@example.com”) in default_users.

 Step 2: Run the following command from the Cloud Shell or your local terminal with gcloud command installed: